Michael Cannon-Brookes Sells 7,948 Shares of Atlassian Co. (NASDAQ:TEAM) Stock

 Atlassian Stock Performance

-A number of research firms have recently commented on TEAM.
-The Goldman Sachs Group raised Atlassian from a “neutral” rating to a “buy” rating and raised their price target for the stock from $200.00 to $230.00 in a research report on Friday, August 2nd.
-Morgan Stanley cut their target price on Atlassian from $245.00 to $225.00 and set an “overweight” rating on the stock in a research note on Wednesday, July 17th.
-Mizuho lowered their price objective on shares of Atlassian from $225.00 to $220.00 and set an “outperform” rating on the stock in a report on Tuesday, July 16th.
-JMP Securities upgraded shares of Atlassian to a “hold” rating in a report on Friday, August 2nd.
-Finally, Truist Financial decreased their target price on shares of Atlassian from $200.00 to $160.00 and set a “hold” rating for the company in a research report on Friday, August 2nd.
-Ten analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
-According to data from MarketBeat, Atlassian currently has a consensus rating of “Moderate Buy” and a consensus price target of $217.69.
+Several research analysts recently weighed in on the company.
+Capital One Financial raised Atlassian from an “equal weight” rating to an “overweight” rating and set a $211.00 target price on the stock in a research report on Thursday, July 11th.
+Scotiabank decreased their target price on Atlassian from $210.00 to $175.00 and set a “sector perform” rating for the company in a report on Friday, August 2nd.
+BMO Capital Markets cut their price target on shares of Atlassian from $220.00 to $177.00 and set a “market perform” rating on the stock in a report on Friday, August 2nd.
+Baird R W downgraded shares of Atlassian from a “strong-buy” rating to a “hold” rating in a research note on Friday, August 2nd.
+Finally, Oppenheimer reissued an “outperform” rating and issued a $230.00 price objective on shares of Atlassian in a research report on Monday.
+Ten analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
+According to data from MarketBeat, Atlassian presently has an average rating of “Moderate Buy” and an average target price of $217.69.

+A number of hedge funds and other institutional investors have recently bought and sold shares of TEAM.
+Vanguard Group Inc. boosted its position in Atlassian by 3.4% during the 4th quarter.
+Vanguard Group Inc. now owns 15,355,652 shares of the technology company’s stock valued at $3,652,495,000 after purchasing an additional 504,181 shares during the period.
+Diversified Trust Co grew its position in shares of Atlassian by 27.6% during the first quarter.
+Diversified Trust Co now owns 14,036 shares of the technology company’s stock worth $2,739,000 after acquiring an additional 3,035 shares during the last quarter.
+Mirae Asset Global Investments Co.
+Ltd. increased its holdings in shares of Atlassian by 7.9% in the 1st quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 142,087 shares of the technology company’s stock worth $27,723,000 after acquiring an additional 10,434 shares during the period.
+State Board of Administration of Florida Retirement System increased its holdings in shares of Atlassian by 2.1% in the 1st quarter.
+State Board of Administration of Florida Retirement System now owns 175,350 shares of the technology company’s stock worth $34,213,000 after acquiring an additional 3,687 shares during the period.
+Finally, Alberta Investment Management Corp lifted its position in Atlassian by 16.1% in the 4th quarter.
+Alberta Investment Management Corp now owns 96,211 shares of the technology company’s stock valued at $22,885,000 after purchasing an additional 13,328 shares during the last quarter.
+93.03% of the stock is currently owned by institutional investors and hedge funds.

 About Atlassian